 (5) Subregulations (2) and (4) do not apply if the disturbance is in accordance with an approval of the Director given in relation to the incident.

+[Regulation 25 amended: SL 2021/218 r.
+12.]

 26. Destructive testing of physical evidence

 (1) Regulation 23(3) and (6) do not apply to particular physical evidence, to the extent necessary to allow for destructive testing of the evidence, if —